Devansh-Gupta-Official/traffic-sign-classification/README.md

 - The network used is called Le-Net that was presented by Yann LeCun http://yann.lecun.com/exdb/publis/pdf/lecun-01a.pdf

+## Data Preparation
+The dataset consists of images of traffic signs categorized into different classes.
+The following steps were taken to prepare the data:

+- Importing Data: The data was stored in pickle files (train.p, test.p, valid.p) and loaded using Python's pickle library.
+- Image Exploration: A brief exploration of the dataset was performed to visualize and verify the images and their corresponding labels.
+- Data Preprocessing: Steps included shuffling the data, converting images from color to grayscale, and normalizing pixel values.

 ## Model Training
 The model consists of the following layers: